 Consult your doctor before engaging in any medical treatment or diagnostic tests, including MRI scan, mammogram, electrocauterisation and heart defibrillation.
 Diathermy (deep heat treatment) should never be used with an implanted DBS system.

 It is recommended that you present your Medtronic identification card and request a pat-down search.
 If you are required to go through the security system, refer to your patient manual for additional instructions.

-Seven out of ten patients eligible for DBS therapy may need an MRI following their implant.‡ Only Medtronic offers DBS systems that are CE approved for MRI full-body scans under specific conditions of use.
+Seven out of ten patients eligible for DBS therapy may need an MRI following their implant.* Only Medtronic offers DBS systems that are CE approved for MRI full-body scans under specific conditions of use.

-*Analyses based on PD comorbidities recommended for MRI in Europe, the % was calculated for a real-life PD population potentially eligible for DBS, from US commercial health insurance database (Conroy et al, conference presentation, ECR 2015, Vienna).
+* Based on recommendations by European and national medical societies.
+Analyses based on PD comorbidities recommended for MRI in Europe, the % was calculated for a real-life PD population potentially eligible for DBS, from US commercial health insurance database (Conroy et al, conference presentation, ECR 2015, Vienna).

 DBS improves motor and behavioural disorders in all patients and allows reduction in, or even total interruption of, disease-specific medication during pregnancy.2

-Medtronic Supplemental Analysis, Supplement to EPDA website update re patient barriers and claims-v17-Sept-2015
+Medtronic supplemental analysis: supplement to EPDA website update re patient barriers and claims-v17-Sept-2015